How to Create Files From Excel List

 • Check for accuracy: Before creating files, make sure that the information in your Excel list is correct and up to date.
 Verifying your data again will help you avoid file mistakes.

-• Keep your code organized: It’s critical to maintain organization and documentation when writing VBA code.
+• Keep your code organized: It’s crucial to be organized and maintain documentation when writing VBA code.
 This may ease future comprehension and modification.

 Download Practice Workbook